 The Efma–Accenture Innovation in Insurance Awards were launched in 2016 to recognize and promote innovation in the industry.
 Encouraging insurers to explore new ways of growing their business, the awards celebrate the best new ideas that are transforming our industry – and serve to spark further innovation.

-This year, 320 submissions were received from 237 carriers in 45 countries across the globe.
-Winners were announced on June 12 at the global awards ceremony in Paris, and we will shine a spotlight on US and Canadian innovation at a second ceremony in North America, October 24.
+The awards continue to grow in their reach and importance, with 320 submissions received in 2018 from 237 carriers in 45 countries across the globe.
+Winners were announced on June 12 at the global awards ceremony in Paris, and a second ceremony specifically recognizing US and Canadian innovation in Boston on October 24.

 It was a record-setting year for the Efma-Accenture Innovation in Insurance Awards, with 320 submissions received from 237 carriers in 45 countries across the globe.
 Watch the highlights from the awards ceremony in Paris and learn more about the industry-leading innovations.